tarriqferrosekhan/AI_KB/AI_Model_Landscape/Part 2.md

       - **Feed-forward network** - **Attention** Layer figures out “who talks to who and this layer processes what each token does with that information.
     - Finally, a **softmax** layer predicts the next token.
       - After the Transformer layers process everything, NEXT TOKEN needs to be decided.
+      - This Layer is what makes the model’s predictions interpretable—as probabilities—so we can pick the next token in text generation.
       - This layer gives probabilities for every word in the vocabulary, for Example:
         - “mat” → 0.80
         - “dog” → 0.15
-        - “hat” → 0.05
-        The model then samples or selects the next word.
+        - “hat” → 0.05 , The model then samples or selects the next word.

 ## Lifecycle of LLM